casper-network/docs/source/docs/casper/workflow/developers/delegate.md

 Note the `PublicKey` of the validator you have selected to delegate your tokens.

 Suppose you observe your delegation request in the bid structure but do not see the associated validator key in the `era_validators` structure.
 In that case, the validator you selected is not part of the current validator set.
-In this event, your tokens will only be earning rewards if you un-delegate, wait through the unbonding period, and re-delegate to another validator.
+In this event, your tokens will only be earning rewards if you undelegate, wait through the unbonding period, and redelegate to another validator.

-Additionally, any rewards earned are re-delegated by default to the validator from the initial delegation request.
-Therefore at the time of un-delegation, you should consider un-delegating the initial amount plus any additional rewards earned through the delegation process.
+Additionally, any rewards earned are redelegated by default to the validator from the initial delegation request.
+Therefore at the time of undelegation, you should consider undelegating the initial amount plus any additional rewards earned through the delegation process.

 The active validator set constantly rotates; therefore, when delegating to a validator, remember that the validator you selected may have been rotated out of the set.